beeeestumbrella/cv/README.md

 - Utilized data on California’s Air Quality Statistics and Indexes by CBSA location collected from EPA to visualize (in R):
   - (1) How has the air quality changed in the past 10 years (2012-2011) in California?
   - (2) How has the air quality in climate-disadvantaged communities changed compared with non-disadvantaged communities in past 10 years (2012-2011) in California?
-- Created time-series and spatial visualizations using factors including: Ozone, PM 2.5, CO, # of good quality days, # of unhealthy quality days
+- Created time-series and spatial visualizations using factors including Ozone, PM 2.5, CO, # of good quality days, # of unhealthy quality days
 - Concluded:
   - (1) There have been no obvious spatial changes in air quality across the states in the past 10 years.
   - (2) Overall, the air quality has improved in the past 10 years across the state, with some fluctuations.